-An approach for land-use optimization was developed as part of Project Resilience, a non-profit project hosted by the ITU agency of the United Nations \citep{itu:projectresilience23}.
-The goal is to provide decision-makers with a tool to know how their land-use choices affect CO2 fluxes in the long term, and make suggestions for optimizing these choices.
+In this paper, a new approach for land-use optimization was developed with these concerns in mind.
+It takes advantage of nonlinearities in the data and automatically generates a Pareto front of land-use planning policies that trade off multiple outcomes.
+This work was done as part of Project Resilience, a non-profit project hosted by the ITU agency of the United Nations \citep{itu:projectresilience23}.
+The goal is to provide decision-makers with a tool to know how their land-use choices affect CO$_2$ fluxes in the long term, and make suggestions for optimizing these choices.

-More specifically, the tool is designed to answer three questions: (1) For a geographical grid cell, identified by its latitude and longitude, what changes to the land usage can be made to reduce CO2 emissions?
-(2) What will be the long-term CO2 impact of changing land usage in a particular way?
+More specifically, the tool was designed to answer three questions: (1) For a geographical grid cell identified by its latitude and longitude, what changes to the land use can be made to reduce overall CO$_2$ emissions (or in some cases, maximize carbon absorption)?
+(2) What will be the long-term CO$_2$ impact of changing land use in a particular way?
 (3) What are the optimal land-use choices that can be made with minimal cost and maximal effect?

 The approach is based on the Evolutionary Surrogate-assisted Prescription method \citep{francon:gecco20}.
-The idea is to first utilize historical data to learn a surrogate model on how land-use decisions in different contexts affect carbon emissions.
-Then, this model is used to evaluate candidates in an evolutionary search process for good land-use change policies.
+The idea is to first utilize historical data to learn a surrogate model on how land-use decisions in different contexts affect carbon emissions from land-use change, and then use this model to evaluate candidates in an evolutionary search process for good land-use change policies.

 As a result, a Pareto front is generated of solutions that trade off reduction in carbon emissions and the amount of change in land use.
-Each point in the Pareto front represents an optimal policy for that tradeoff.
+Each point in the Pareto front represents an optimal policy for that trade-off.
 To make the results trustworthy, the tool allows the decision-maker to explore modifications to these policies, and see the expected effect.
 In the future, it should also be possible to evaluate confidence of the predictions, evolve rule sets to make the policies explainable, and utilize ensembling and further objectives and preferences to make them more accurate.
-Thus, the tool harnesses several techniques in machine learning to provide a practical tool for decision-makers in optimizing land-use decisions.
+Thus, the tool harnesses several techniques in machine learning to provide a proof-of-concept for decision-makers in optimizing land-use decisions.